Capture Your Best Fall Foliage Photos Ever with These Tips

 Just don’t stand on that ant hill.
 I made that mistake once while trying to get a shot, and I wouldn’t recommend it to anyone.

-Shoot from Above
+For example; Shoot from Above

 It's not always possible to get above the treetops, but when you can, it's always worth it!
 And you don't need a plane or a drone to get this shot, either.